-- b.
+- a.
+Provide an effective means of minimizing the discharge of pollutants from equipment and vehicle washing, wheel wash water, and other types of wash waters;22 - b.
 Ensure there is no discharge of soaps, solvents, or detergents in equipment and vehicle wash water; and - c.
 For storage of soaps, detergents, or solvents, provide either (1) cover (e.g., plastic sheeting, temporary roofs) to minimize the exposure of these detergents to precipitation and to storm water, or (2) a similarly effective means designed to minimize the discharge of pollutants from these areas.

-2.3.3.
-For storage, handling, and disposal of building products and materials:
+2.3.3 For storage, handling, and disposal of building products and materials:

 a.
-For building materials and building products21 that have the potential to mobilize or release pollutants, provide either (1) cover (e.g., plastic sheeting, temporary roofs) to minimize the exposure of these products to precipitation and to storm water, or (2) a similarly effective means designed to minimize the discharge of pollutants from these areas.
+For building materials and building products,23 provide either (1) cover (e.g., plastic sheeting, temporary roofs) to minimize the exposure of these products to precipitation and to storm water, or (2) a similarly effective means designed to minimize the discharge of pollutants from these areas.